New Brunswick Auto Insurance Requirements

 Penalties imposed if you get convicted in impaired driving are as follows

-- 3rd or more than 3 offences: The driver will be prohibited from driving for 5 years.
+- 3rd or more than 3 offenses: The driver will be prohibited from driving for 5 years.
 There would be imprisonment for 90 days and enrolment for the Auto Control Plus driver’s education program would be mandatory.

-In case the driver kills or injures someone while driving under impaired conditions then that would be a serious offence and invite more penalties.
+In case the driver kills or injures someone while driving under impaired conditions then that would be a serious offense and invite more penalties.
 The minimum punishment for killing someone by driving under the influence of alcohol is 3 years imprisonment.

 Distracted Driving Penalties in New Brunswick